r-Techsupport/rTS_Wiki/docs/safety-security/disk-encryption.md

 layout: default
 title: Disk Encryption
 nav_exclude: false
-nav_order: false
 has_children: false
+has_toc: true
-parent: safety-security
+parent: Safety & Security
 search_exclude: false
-last_modified_date: 2023-02-03
+last_modified_date: 2023-02-05
 ---

 # Disk Encryption
 {: .no_toc}

-{% include toc.md %}

-# Disk Encryption

-# Introduction

 Disk encryption is the process of converting plain text data into unreadable code, using mathematical algorithms, to secure sensitive information stored on a computer's hard drive.
 The encryption process protects data by making it unreadable to unauthorized users, even if they have physical access to the computer's disk.

+{% include toc.md %}

 ## Uses of Disk Encryption